-- 3. Use bird perches at 8-10 locations in the field facilitating birds to feed on insect larvae. - 4.
+- 1. Use recommended seed rate.
+Avoid higher plant population as it attracts the insect causing heavy infestation. - 2.
+Avoid higher use of nitrogenous fertilizers as it invites more insects. - 3.
+Use bird perches at 8-10 locations in the field facilitating birds to feed on insect larvae. - 4.
 Regular monitoring of the field and destruction of egg mass / caterpillar in early stage. - 5.
-Spray of biological insecticides Bacillus thuringiensis/Beauveria basiana @ 1 l/ha at early stage.
+Spray of biological insecticides Bacillus thuringiensis/Beauveria basiana (a) 1 l/ha at early stage. - 6.
+Spray Chlorantraniliprole 18.5 SC a (150 ml/ha 4-5 days before flowering. - 7.
+If needed, apply the spray with any one of the recommeded insecticide